Field notes · Refusals

 The right kind of return

-A good return does not
+A good return begins

 No "we missed you."